-Beyond my academic studies, I am a fellow of Princeton’s Niehaus Center for Global Governance, I serve on the Search Committee for the Dean of Access, Diversity and Inclusion, as well as being a member of the Latino Graduate Student Association (LGSA), and a regular participant in Princeton’s Women in Political Science (PWIPS) forum.
+Beyond her academic studies, Beatriz is a fellow of Princeton’s Niehaus Center for Global Governance, she served on the Search Committee for the Dean of Access, Diversity and Inclusion (2017-18), as well as being a member of the Latino Graduate Student Association (LGSA), and a regular participant in Princeton’s Women in Political Science (PWIPS) forum.

 Outside of the university, Beatriz is a mentor for Project Access, a global peer-to-peer network which connects applicants from underrepresented nationalities with current students at top institutions of higher education, who in turn provide information, feedback and support throughout the application process.